idksb/bloodmoon-tycoon/README.md

-well its bad obfuscated but idk newer scripts will be better obfuscated.
+well its bad obfuscated but idc newer scripts will be better obfuscated.

 ```lua